MoeBuTa/MoeBuTa/README.md

 ☁️ [CloudComputing](https://github.com/MoeBuTa/CloudComputing) - AWS certification exam notes and CITS5503 Cloud Computing lab assignments.

-Current Status:
-- 🤔 I'm actively seeking a job in Perth.
 - 📫 You can reach me at moebutamail@gmail.com.
 - 🔗  Connect with me on LinkedIn: https://www.linkedin.com/in/wenxiao-zhang-a0801b206/.